top of page

 The pressure of festive trends

 As mums, we put so much pressure on ourselves to keep up with everyone else and make it magical for the kids.
-But it’s hard to keep up with every single festive trend.
+But it’s hard to nail every single festive trend.

 3 festive trends I won’t be following:

-1. Elf on the Shelf – call me Scrooge but I refuse to take part in this absurd trend!
-Every year I see and hear horror stories from friends who regret ever inviting the elf into their house and who’ve dug themselves into a hole and can’t think of anything else for the elf to do.
+Elf on the Shelf – call me Scrooge but I refuse to take part in this absurd trend!
+Every year I see and hear horror stories from friends who regret ever inviting the elf into their house.
+We do, however, have a cuddly elf, who my husband insists on hiding each night for my eldest daughter to find in the morning.

 I know what you’re thinking – Bah Humbug!